-One day recently, I was driving on the road which leads back to Clarksville.
-I considered my schedule, the enormity of the challenge ahead, the dozens of emails awaiting a response and the people I was still having to say “no” to when they ask for my time, many who don’t understand why the pastor can’t see them right away, and I turned to Cheryl and said, “Right now I wish I could just keep driving and that this had been a nice little dream”.
-That wasn’t reality speaking or how I really feel.
+One day I remember driving on the road which leads back to our hometown.
+I considered my schedule, the enormity of the challenge ahead, the dozens of emails awaiting a response and the people I was still having to say “no” to when they asked for my time – many who didn’t understand why the pastor couldn’t see them right away – and I turned to Cheryl and said, “Right now I wish I could just keep driving and this had been a nice little dream”.
+It wasn’t reality speaking or how I really felt.
+Plus, I knew to be obedient I was going to stay.
 It was emotions talking.
-I knew that I was simply feeling overwhelmed.
+I knew I was simply feeling overwhelmed.

-Here are 5 steps when change seems overwhelming:
+5 steps when the changes needed seem overwhelming:

-Step back – Take a day.
+Take a day.
 Take a week.
 Pause everything.
-Stepping back gives you an opportunity to take a fresh look at the challenges ahead.
-It may seem like you don’t have time to pause right now, but it may be you don’t have time not to do so.
+I realize it makes no sense to take a break when your schedule is packed, but stepping back gives you an opportunity to take a fresh look at the challenges ahead.
+Again, it may seem like you don’t have time to pause right now, but it may be you don’t have time not to do so.
 The time away will give you a better perspective, a clearer head and the rest will give you energy you need.

-Get fit – I used to tell our staff in a church plant that “you have to strive to be healthy to work here right now”.
-I’m in that season in ministry again.
-As much as it depends on me, I need to be healthy spiritually, relationally, emotionally and physically.
-I need to eat healthy, exercise, and maintain a healthy relationship with Cheryl.
-I also need extended time in God’s Word and prayer.
-This is even more than usual a time for intentionality in living a healthy lifestyle.
+I used to tell our staff in a church plant that “you have to strive to be healthy to work here right now”.
+It was this way in this particular season in ministry.
+As much as it depended on me, I needed to be healthy spiritually, relationally, emotionally and physically.
+I needed to eat healthy, exercise, and maintain a healthy relationship with my wife.
+I also needed extended time in God’s Word and prayer.
+This was even more than usual a time for intentionality in living a healthy lifestyle.

-Renew the vision – When change is overwhelming you need to remind yourself why you are doing what you are doing.
+When change is overwhelming you have to remind yourself why you are doing what you are doing.
 The why is the key.
 It’s what fueled you in the first place and what has the best potential to fuel you again.
-I was called here for a purpose.
+I knew I was called here for a purpose.
 God doesn’t make mistakes.
-If you are overwhelmed at something God called you to do, ask God to renew that passion you had in the beginning, before you were overwhelmed, again.
+If you are overwhelmed at something God called you to do, ask God to renew again the passion you had in the beginning before you were overwhelmed.

-Are you overwhelmed at the changes occurring in your life right now?
-Try these 5 steps.
+If you are overwhelmed at the changes occurring in your life right now, I suggest these 5 steps.